Moot Court Program

 KU Law offers an extensive moot court program with a long tradition of success and excellence.
 Students' first experience in moot court comes in their spring semester Lawyering Skills class.
 All students write a summary judgment brief and engage in an oral argument before a "judge" (a law professor).

-Winners of the competition receive the Robert C. Foulston and George Siefkin Prizes for Excellence in Appellate Advocacy.
-The top eight teams in the competition form KU's Moot Court Council and represent KU in various national and international moot court competitions.
+The best advocates in the competition receive the Robert C. Foulston and George Siefkin Prizes for Excellence in Appellate Advocacy.
+Sixteen top performers from KU's Moot Court Council represent KU in various national and international moot court competitions.